vachhanihpavan/vachhanihpavan.github.io/_posts/2020-08-21-gsoc-2020-final-report.md

 tags: [blog, gsoc, ruby, rubygems.org]
 ---

+## Background
+`gem` is a standard format for distributing Ruby libraries or packages provided by RubyGems package manager.
+[rubygems.org](https://rubygems.org) is the Ruby community's gem hosting service to publish and fetch gems.
+The user of RubyGems who has permission who push/yank any version of a gem are called the *owners* of that gem.

+## My Project
-My Google Summer of Code project with Ruby was focused on "Adding functionality of add/remove owners via Web UI".
+My Google Summer of Code project with Ruby was focused on "Adding functionality of add/remove gem owners via Web UI".
+The aim of this project is ensure frictionless management of ownerships without setting up CLI.
+This project will also help continue maintaining gems by pointing interested users to gems which need maintainers and reviving unmaintained ones.

 This blog post is for my final submission of GSoC project.

 - Project: [Add gem owner add and remove in web UI of rubygems.org](https://summerofcode.withgoogle.com/projects/#5841025752367104)
 - Mentor: [Aditya Prakash](https://github.com/sonalkr132)